 Debugging is something you’re going to be doing for the rest of your coding life.
-It’s not just for junior devs!
-The sooner you learn the tools that help you find the bugs in your code, the better off you’ll be in the long run.
+It’s not just for junior developers!
+The sooner you learn how to use Pry and other tools to help you find the bugs in your code, the better off you’ll be in the long run.

 So what are the tools out there?
 While there are many choices, today we’re going to pry into one of the great tools every Rubyist should know how to use - Pry.
 We’ll learn how it works and why it’s important.